The Mourning Dove's Coo

 So I am used to waking up at the coo of Mourning Dove with some occasional cooing throughout the day.

-The visits and the surveying takes place almost every day till I see the female sitting in the pot while the male is getting twigs for her.
+The visits and the surveying take place almost every day till I see the female sitting in the pot while the male is getting twigs for her.

 So each passing day I start pouring very little water on the other end of the pot just to make sure that the water doesn't reach the eggs but at the same time keeps the plant alive.